"Love

 would happen.

 (Amazingly, he didnt break any bones either.)
-And it was about two weeks before any
+Second, it was about two weeks before

 What does that have to do with loving our neighbors?
 Its simple.